CASE REPORT FORMAT

 - Key issues — List and elaborate in order of importance.

 - Environmental analysis — Economic, Political & legal, Demographic, Competitive, Technological, Ecological, Social and Cultural.
-(Applicable one’s only)
+(Focus only on relevant ones)

 - S.W.O.T.
 Analysis — Based on company’s micro and macro environment.